blake-armstrong/binding-tutorial-PLUMED/markdown/analysis.md

 echo "kBT is ${tmp}"
 kt=$(echo ${tmp} | awk '{print $1}')
 ```
-This section will grab the value of $k_BT$ at 300 K using the plumed command line tool.
+This section will grab the value of $k_BT$ at 300 K using the PLUMED command line tool.
 This value is required when producing the PMF.

 ```
 cat BIAS/HILLS* > HILLS
 ```
 Here all of the `HILLS.x` files in the `BIAS` directory will be concatenated together to produce one main HILLS file.

 ```
 plumed sum_hills --hills HILLS --mintozero --kt ${kt} --outfile fes_1D.dat
 ```
 Here we use the `sum_hills` tool to process the combined HILLS file and produce the one dimensional PMF.
-We manually pass in the value of kt and tell plumed to translate the profile such that the minimum becomes zero.
+We manually pass in the value of kt and tell PLUMED to translate the profile such that the minimum becomes zero.

 ```
 python3 ../../scripts/mtd_analysis.py fes_1D.dat 14473.0 300 ${radius} | tee dG.dat
 ```
-This Python script will perform the analysis described in the [theory section](theory.md), taking the file containing the 1D PMF; the spring constant and radius for the flat-bottom cylindrical restraint; and the temperature as input.
-To demonstrate for the case of radius_0.0, once completed it will print the following to the screen (and written to the file `dG.dat`):
+This Python script will perform the analysis described in the [theory section](theory.md), taking the file containing the 1D PMF, the spring constant and radius for the flat-bottom cylindrical restraint, and the temperature as input.
+To demonstrate this for the case of radius_0.0, once completed it will print the following to the screen (and written to the file `dG.dat`):

 ```
 ---------------------- Binding Energy ---------------------